araskazemi/greenhouse/Identity_Binding.md

 **URI:** `http://id.swedenconnect.se/id-binding/process/swedish-eid`

-**Description:** End-user that has been authenticated with a foreign eID can prove binding to the Swedish identification number by signing a confirmation with her/his Swedish eID.
+**Description:** The end-user, who has been authenticated with a foreign eID, can prove binding to the Swedish identification number by signing a confirmation with her/his Swedish eID.

-> **\[1\]:** The Swedish eID must ....
-(Svensk e-legitimation, godkänd av DIGG) ...
+**Additional requirements:** Assurance for the Swedish eID must be minimum at level 3 in accordance of the Swedish Trust Framework (a.k.a.
+Tillitsramverk för Svensk e-legitimation).
+Using eID for this purpose must also be approved by the eID provider.

 <a name="confirmed-by-relative"></a>
 ### 4.5.
 A relative has confirmed the binding

 **URI:** `http://id.swedenconnect.se/id-binding/process/relative`

-**Description:** A relative to the person making the binding uses an approved Swedish eID (see [4.2](#use-of-swedish-eid) above) to attest the correctness of the binding.
+**Description:** A relative to the end-user, can log in with her/his Swedish eID and verify binding by signing a confirmation.
+Relationship must be official and findable in the Swedish population register.
+Example of relationship is husband, wife, parent and child.

-> Note: Only relationships registered in the Swedish population register will be allowed.
+**Additional requirements:** Relative must be at least 18 years old and have a Swedish eID that meet same requirements as in section [4.2](#use-of-swedish-eid) above.

 <a name="passport-or-id-card-scanning"></a>
 ### 4.5.
 Passport or ID-card Scanning

 **URI:** `http://id.swedenconnect.se/id-binding/process/iddoc-scanning`

-**Description:** A passport ...
+**Description:** The end-user, who has been authenticated with a foreign eID, can prove binding to the Swedish identification number by reading chip from a Swedish identity document, such as passport or ID-card.

 <a name="versions"></a>
 ## 5. Versions